RigsOfRods/docs.rigsofrods.org/terrain-creation/intro.md

 ## Ground textures

 The system is designed for texturing by several tiling textures combined via built-in texture blending (aka texture splatting).
-Other build-in effects: [normal mapping](http://wiki.polycount.com/wiki/Normal_map), specular mapping, [parallax mapping](http://wiki.polycount.com/wiki/Parallax_Map).
+Other built-in effects: [normal mapping](http://wiki.polycount.com/wiki/Normal_map), specular mapping, [parallax mapping](http://wiki.polycount.com/wiki/Parallax_Map).

 Terrain supports "Global Light maps" (Mountains will shadow the terrain if the sun is low, etc...), but this feature is not currently used by RoR.

 # Static objects

-To be written...